-Our future success is heavily dependent upon the continued service of our key executives, particularly Dr. Charles Zhang, who is the founder, president, chief executive officer and a major shareholder of our company and the founder and president of Beijing Sohu, High Century, and Hengda.
+Our future success is heavily dependent upon the continued service of our key executives, particularly Dr. Zhang, who is also the founder and president of Beijing Sohu and High Century, which is the major shareholder of Sohu Internet and Hengda.
 We rely on his expertise in our business operations and on his personal relationships with some of our principal shareholders, the relevant regulatory authorities, our customers and suppliers, Beijing Sohu, High Century, and Hengda.
 If one or more of our key executives and employees are unable or unwilling to continue in their present positions, we may not be able to easily replace them and our business may be severely disrupted.
 In addition, if any of these key executives or employees joins a competitor or forms a competing company, we may lose customers and suppliers and incur additional expenses to recruit and train personnel.
 Each of our executive officers has entered into an employment agreement and a confidentiality, non-competition and non-solicitation agreement with us.
 However, the degree of protection afforded to an employer pursuant to confidentiality and non-competition undertakings governed by PRC law may be more limited when compared to the degree of protection afforded under the laws of other jurisdictions.
 We do not maintain key-man life insurance for any of our key executives.